• Skip to primary navigation

 • Windows

-• iOS
+• iPhone

 • Mac

-Disable Trackpad On Mac When Mouse is Plugged In
+Disable Trackpad on Mac When Mouse is Plugged In

-Hence, Apple provides the option to switch OFF the Trackpad on MacBook, whenever it connected to a mouse.
+You can find below the steps to disable the built-in trackpad on your MacBook, whenever it is connected to a Mouse.

-Open System Preferences on Mac
+Open System Settings on Mac

 Ignore Built-in Trackpad When Mouse or Wireless Trackpad is Present Option on Mac

-When you Unplug the Mouse from your MacBook, the Trackpad will be Automatically enabled and you will be able to use it.
+When you Unplug the Mouse from MacBook, the Trackpad will be Automatically enabled and you will be able to use it.

 Related

-• How to Take Screenshot on Mac
+• How to Sign Out From iMessage on Mac

-How to Show and Hide the Dock on Mac
+• How to Show All Running Apps and Processes on Mac

 Primary Sidebar